BCC Logo

 Amazon Biocultural

-Body: Forest and riverine peoples play the lead role in effective protection of the landscapes where they live and have sovereign rights, conserving biodiversity, mitigating climate change, and promoting socioecological justice.
-The “Voices from the Forest” workshop, in conjunction with thematic working groups convened by the University of Florida's Governance and Infrastructure in the Amazon project (giamazon.org) produced a project concept and Theory of Change (see figure below).
+Forest and riverine peoples play the lead role in effective protection of the landscapes where they live and have sovereign rights: Amazon Biocultural responds to key findings of the UF TCD Governance and Infrastructure in the Amazon Project.

-Theory of Change (summary): The point of departure for effective implementation of biocultural conservation is empowerment and agency by Indigenous (and other traditional) communities.
+The point of departure for effective implementation of biocultural conservation is empowerment and agency by Indigenous (and other traditional) communities.
 Agency and empowerment are closely related to cultural attributes such as beliefs, relationships and language.
 Other key actors in this system can contribute through partnership and collaboration with Indigenous actors.
 Partnership and collaboration include exchange, co-production and application of knowledge.
-Biocultural conservation is achieved when sovereign territorial rights are in place and rightsholders are managing their territories.
+Biocultural conservation is ach...

 Archive